prgding/java-interview/src/framework/springcloud.md

 11. Then we add an interface in `oneApp`, example like this:

     ```java
-    // This depend on two's 'spring.application.name'
+    // This depends on twoApp's 'spring.application.name'
     @FeignClient("twoApp")
     public interface TwoFeignController {
-        // map to two's controller mapping.
+        // Map to two's controller mapping.
         @RequestMapping("/twoUrl")
-        // function name is customizable.
+        // Function name is customizable.
         String invokeTwo();
     }
     ```